Risks of company chatbots

 This type of scenario has played out before elsewhere.
 In February, Air Canada was ordered to compensate a grieving passenger who claimed in 2022 its chatbot misled them into purchasing tickets at full price up front instead of at the bereavement rate.
 Upon returning from their grandmother's funeral, the passenger was denied a refund they say the bot told them was available.

-The Canadian airline argued, per tribunal member Christopher C. Rivers, that the online tool was "a separate legal entity that is responsible for its own actions" and pointed out that it had an accurate version of its bereavement travel policy on the website, which doesn't allow for refunds after travel is complete.
+The Canadian airline argued, per tribunal member Christopher C. Rivers, that the online tool was "a separate legal entity that is responsible for its own actions" and pointed out that it had an accurate version of its bereavement travel policy on its website, which doesn't allow for refunds after travel is complete.
 Still, the tribunal wasn't moved, and the airline was said to be responsible for all information on its site, even if a robot had provided it.

 While the U.S. courts don't appear to have ruled on a similar case, the Federal Trade Commission and Consumer Financial Protection Bureau in June both issued warnings to businesses about the use of chatbots.
-Companies must realize the risks when using artificial intelligence (AI) when interacting with the public.
+Companies must realize the risks when using artificial intelligence when interacting with the public.

 As for Brown, in the end, KSL News reports he got his $3,000 after the local broadcaster contacted the home warranty company.
 The company did not immediately respond to a request for comment.

-Try NowHow to protect your rights
+Learn MoreHow to protect your rights

 If you find yourself in a similar situation to Brown, make sure you capture all the details.
 Take screenshots of the conversation, as the Air Canada passenger did in their case, so you have a record of the conversation.
 And be careful about what you say to the chatbot, because if you appear to have engaged in fraudulent or underhanded behavior, this behavior may be used against you.